Neelamky2004/uart-verilog/README.md

 # UART Transmitter and Receiver in Verilog

-A UART (8N1) transmitter and receiver written in Verilog as finite state machines, tested with a loopback testbench and run through a Tcl simulation script.
+A UART (8N1) transmitter and receiver written in Verilog as finite state machines, tested with a loopback testbench, synthesized with Yosys, and run through Tcl and Perl scripts.

 Default setting: 50 MHz clock, 115200 baud (434 clocks per bit).
 Both are parameters in `uart_top`.